Guides

 Fidelity Bar, Smithfield

-The brain child of The Big Romance in Rotunda and Dublin-based brewery Whiplash, Fidelity makes for an audiophile's dream night out.
+The brain child of The Big Romance on Parnell Street and Dublin-based brewery Whiplash, Fidelity makes for an audiophile's dream night out.
 Decked out with a custom audio HiFi system, listen to every beat of your favourite songs with your pet in tow and enjoy a drink (alcoholic or not) while your furry friends takes advantage of the free dog treats.

 Dublin's best parks